GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_UTILITIES/zgoog_bq_cdc_with_pubsub/readme.md

-Pub/Sub to BigQuery with Change Data Capture (CDC) Utilitu
+Pub/Sub to BigQuery with Change Data Capture (CDC) Utility
 ----------------------------------------
 This sample utility can be used to publish data in an internal table as messages to a configured Pub/Sub topic.
 The utility provides options to add [Change Data Capture (CDC)](https://cloud.google.com/pubsub/docs/bigquery) fields '_CHANGE_TYPE' and '_CHANGE_SEQUENCE_NUMBER' such that existing records in BigQuery can be updated or deleted.